PotHix/pothix.github.com/content/mtg.md

 implementation of MTG written in Java.
 It's in alpha stage on Android, but it works most of the time 😅.

-I usually play against Forge's AI to have a glimpse of how my idea would play in the "real world".
+I mostly play against Forge's AI to have a glimpse of how my idea would play in the "real world".
 The AI only plays some decks well, mostly aggro decks, but it's quite decent in this scenario.